sinanmohd/sds/README.md

-# sds - sinan's dmenu scripts
+# sds - sinan's dmenu scripts (formerly xorg only)
-[dmenu](https://tools.suckless.org/dmenu/) is a fast and lightweight dynamic menu for X written by the [suckless](https://suckless.org/) community. this is my collection of posix scripts for dmenu. these scripts might use [nerd fonts](https://www.nerdfonts.com/), make sure you've installed them for the best experience. you can find more info about them below
+[dmenu](https://tools.suckless.org/dmenu/) is a fast and lightweight dynamic menu for X written by the [suckless](https://suckless.org/) community. this is my collection of posix scripts for dmenu like programs. these scipts were initially made for dmenu with xorg in mind, now they work on both xorg and wayland using dmenu and bemenu respectively. these scripts might use [nerd fonts](https://www.nerdfonts.com/), make sure you've installed them for the best experience. you can find more info about them below.

 ## damb - dmenu ambience
 listen to ambient music while working on somthing fun. audio files should be